V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvimpu : person victim of a sudden death

-– mvinda : edge, edge of a forest / edge of a fabric / braid of a basket
+– mvinda : edge, edge of a forest, border / border of a cloth / plait of a basket, braid of a basket

-– mvinda : result of excessive absorption of food or drink
+– mvinda : result of excessive intake of food or drink

 – mvindimina : darkness